Prostate cancer: How do doctors estimate how it will progress?

 Whether and how prostate cancer continues to grow will vary from person to person: Some tumors are small and grow either slowly or not at all.
 Others are large and grow rapidly.
 Various examinations can be used to predict which group the cancer is in.

-• the likelihood that it will grow (risk of progression).
+• The likelihood that it will grow (risk of progression)

-• Feeling the prostate (palpation)
+• Feeling the prostate (palpation).
+Palpation is not very accurate, though.

-• Imaging techniques (ultrasound and MRI)
+• Imaging techniques like ultrasound and (MRI)

 • A blood test to determine the prostate-specific antigen level (PSA level)